casefabric/guide/docs/mendix/usecases.md

 The java action to be added to your startup flow can be found in the toolbox underneath the Case management section and is called 'Case management startup'.

-After [deploying the model](designmodels#deploy-the-model) you are able to use the 'Start case' action in order to start execution of the case model deployed.
+After [deploying the model](usecases#deploy-the-model) you are able to use the 'Start case' action in order to start execution of the case model deployed.

-When the case has started, there will be a caseInstanceId that allows you to interact with that specific case.
+When the case has started, there will be a WaitForTaskToken including a CaseInstanceId that allows you to interact with that specific case.
 Next to that, it is possible to fetch and trigger possible available human tasks, milestones, discretionary items and user events.
+When you need direct (synchronous) interaction with the case, you can use the [WaitFor java action](designmodels#waitfor-java-action) to ensure all results are available.

 Normally a case instance completes because all required planitems within the case are completed but you have the possibility to terminate (stop) a task or a case.